Flood Re

-Flood Re (short for flood re-insurance) is a levy and pool system in the United Kingdom, which replaced the Statement of Principles agreed between the government and insurance companies to provide flood insurance coverage to domestic properties deemed at significant risk of flooding (this is generally defined as more than a 1.3% or 1 in 75 annual probability of flooding).
+Flood Re (short for flood re-insurance) is a levy and pool system in the United Kingdom which replaced the Statement of Principles agreed between the government and insurance companies.
+It provides flood insurance coverage to domestic properties deemed at significant risk of flooding (this is generally defined as more than a 1.3% or 1 in 75 annual probability of flooding).
 It is estimated that it will ultimately cover the most at risk 2%, or 250,000 homes, though the Centre for Climate Change Economics and Policy suggest 370,000 homes are eligible.

 Development

 In the absence of any proposals from Defra, the insurance industry developed a 'Flood Re' model with economic consultants Oxera.
-Flood Re, a not-for-profit scheme, which launched on 4 April 2016, is run and financed by insurers, to cap domestic flood insurance prices keeping insurance premiums affordable for households in high-risk areas, and supersedes the previous Statement of Principles which was intended to expire in June 2013.
-During the development of Flood Re, the coverage of the Statement of Principles was extended initially until July 2013, then summer 2015, but continued until Flood Re came into force on 4 April 2016.
+Flood Re, a not-for-profit scheme, is run and financed by insurers launched on 4 April 2016.
+It caps domestic flood insurance prices keeping insurance premiums affordable for households in high-risk areas, It also supersedes the previous Statement of Principles which was intended to expire in June 2013.
+During the development of Flood Re, the coverage of the Statement of Principles was initially extended until July 2013, then summer 2015, but continued until Flood Re came into force on 4 April 2016.
 Premiums are linked to council tax bands ensuring support is targeted at those on lower incomes.

-The protection offered by the Flood Re scheme was not originally planned to be universal, but all Council Tax bands are now covered by the scheme.
-To avoid the scheme incentivising the building of homes on high flood risk land, houses that were built since 2009 are not covered by the scheme.

-The industry had called on the government to help fund a reinsurance scheme in the short term, before it became self-funding.
+The protection offered by the Flood Re scheme was not originally intended to be universal, but it now covers all Council Tax bands.
+To prevent the scheme from encouraging construction on high flood-risk land, homes built since 2009 are excluded from coverage.The industry had called on the government to help fund a reinsurance scheme in the short term, before it became self-funding.
 However, under a "compromise" deal announced in June 2013, it was agreed that the government would not commit public funds to Flood Re.

 Instead, it has agreed to step in to provide "available resources" to fund relief if the country is hit by an especially costly flood, of the magnitude that would be expected to occur once in 200 years.

-Flood Re is expected to be in place for 25 years, allowing a transition to a free market in flood insurance, reflecting the flood risk to a property and allowing homeowners in high flood risk properties to put in place mitigation measures over the 25 years so that insurance for the property remains affordable after Flood Re ends.
+Flood Re is expected to remain in place for 25 years, allowing a transition to a free market in flood insurance.
+It also reflects the flood risk to a property and enables homeowners in high-risk areas to implement mitigation measures during this period.
+As a result, insurance for the property can remain affordable after Flood Re ends.